ahmetberkerkoc/Object_Recognition_Pipelines/README.md

 - **Deep baselines:** `vgg_classifier.py` (VGG16) and `resnet.py` (ResNet50) reuse the same internal splitting logic and run on CPU by default.
 - **Requirements:** Python 3.10+, `numpy`, `opencv-python` or `opencv-contrib-python` (SIFT), `scikit-learn`, `matplotlib`, `tqdm` (optional: `torch`, `torchvision`).
 - **Notes:** Larger vocabularies (`M`) and deeper pyramids (`L`) increase memory usage; fix seeds for reproducibility.
+- **Acknowledgment:** The implementation and structure of the repository
+  **https://github.com/MercuriXito/Spm** were helpful in guiding the development of our own SPM and dataset-handling code.
 - **Reference:** Lazebnik et al., *Beyond Bags of Features: Spatial Pyramid Matching for Recognizing Natural Scene Categories*, CVPR 2006.